whacked/jupyter-roadtrip/README.md

 an opinionated, [nbdev](https://nbdev.fast.ai/)-enabled, batteries-included jupyter environment to faciliate notebook usage, maintenance, and interoperation

+this has been tested on ubuntu linux 22.04 and macOS Monterey running Nix 2.3.x

 ## latest "works for me" version

 these versions should correspond to the hand-locked versions specified in the shell.nix environment